Satyabandi20/homework6/Readme.md

-# Homework 4 - Calculator Application
+# Homework 4 - Calculator Application Faker

 ## Overview
 This project enhances a simple calculator application by adding: